ysdn2019/Graduates-List/graduates/isaak-man.md

 ---
 path: /work/hello
 graduate: Isaak Man
-mainimg: /assets/work/man_isaak_project3_web_main.jpg
+cover: /assets/work/man_isaak_project3_web_main.jpg
-thumbnailimg: /assets/work/man_isaak_project3_web_thumbnail.jpg
+thumbnail: /assets/work/man_isaak_project3_web_thumbnail.jpg
 title: Hello
 groupmembers:
-fields: Branding, Information Design, Packaging
+category: Branding, Information Design, Packaging
 mediumdimensions:
 description: Hello is a brand that alleviates the stresses of travelling by providing information about the destination and giving all the necessities to have an enjoyable trip in a new country.
 This package is a guide book to all the basic and necessary information while traveling.
 digitallink: